Work-Life-Learn Balance

 Where do we want to go?

 We are striving for social and societal recognition, according to which part-time work and part-time study are seen as normal and valuable models.
-Promoting the work-life-learning balance is a central concern, with teaching staff developing teaching formats that support this balance and are actively accepted by students.
+The promotion of work-life-learning balance is a central concern, with teaching staff developing teaching formats that support this balance and are actively accepted by students. (cf. university development strategy)

 Members of TU Dresden should have the freedom to regulate their own working and learning times.
-The work-life-learn balance is systematically promoted and recognized as important for all members of the university community.
+The work-life-learn balance is systematically promoted and recognized as important for all members of the university community (see University Development Strategy).

 The following methods are known, but require motivated acceptance and use by teachers and students.
-The TU Dresden's university didactics department offers support in this regard.
-The necessary technology and infrastructure are largely available and provide a solid basis for the implementation of these innovative teaching and learning formats.
+The didactics department at TU Dresden offers support in this regard.
+The existing technical and infrastructural equipment provides a sustainable basis for the realization of innovative teaching and learning formats. (see teaching strategy)

 How do we achieve this?